Time-Travel Rephotography: Method

 \subsection{Implementation Details}

-Our method, including sibling computation and latent code optimization, takes about 10 minutes on 1 NVIDIA TITAN X GPU to compute a $1024 {\times} 1024$ result.
+Our method, including sibling computation and latent code optimization, takes about $10$ minutes on one NVIDIA TITAN Xp GPU to produce a $1024 {\times} 1024$ result.

-\mypar{Latent Code Optimization} Rather than optimizing latent code layers (4-64) at once, we achieve better results by first optimizing the coarse codes (4-32) for 250 iterations and obtain an intermediate result $\hat{I}_{32}$.
-We then set $\hat{I}_{32}$ as our new sibling to transfer the color and details from it using the color transfer and contextual losses, and optimize latent codes of resolution 4 to 64 together for 750 iterations, producing the final output $\hat{I}$.
-Note that the color transfer loss is only enforced on the corresponding \texttt{ToRGB} layers of the latent codes being optimized.
-To explore the latent space more comprehensively, we also add ramped-down noises to the latent code as StyleGAN2's projection method~\cite{Karras2019stylegan2}.
-We use RAdam optimizer~\cite{liu2019radam} with default parameters and learning rate $0.1$ for the style codes and $0.01$ for the camera response function parameters.
-The weights of each loss are $\lambda_{vgg}{=}1$, $\lambda_{face}{=}0.3$, $\lambda_{ctx}{=}\lambda_{eye}{=}0.1$, $\lambda_{color}{=}10^{10}$.
-See supplementary for details on the specific layers used for all the losses.
+\mypar{Latent Code Optimization} Rather than optimizing latent code layers (4-64) simultaneously, we achieve better results by first optimizing the coarse codes (4-32) for 250 iterations to obtain an intermediate result $\hat{I}_{32}$.
+Then, we set $\hat{I}_{32}$ as our new sibling to be used in the color transfer and contextual losses, and jointly optimize latent codes of resolution 4 to 64 for another 750 iterations, producing the final output $\hat{I}$.
+Note that the color transfer loss is only enforced on the \texttt{ToRGB} layers of the latent codes being optimized.
+To navigate the latent space more comprehensively, we also add ramped-down noises to the latent codes as in the projection method of StyleGAN2~\cite{Karras2019stylegan2}.
+We use the RAdam optimizer~\cite{liu2019radam} with default parameters and learning rates $0.1$ for the style codes and $0.01$ for the camera response function parameters.
+The weights of each loss are $\lambda_{vgg}{=}1$, $\lambda_{face}{=}0.3$, $\lambda_{ctx}{=}\lambda_{eye}{=}0.1$, $\lambda_{color}{=}10^{10}$, $\lambda_{noise}{=}5\times10^9$.
+See the supplement for details on the specific layers used for all the losses.

-\mypar{Sibling Encoder} For each film type described in Section~\ref{sec:reconstruction-losses-for-antique-images}, we train a sibling ResNet18 encoder~\cite{he2016deep} using $16,128$ StyleGAN2-generated samples that are converted to grayscale using the corresponding method.
-We use an L1 loss between the predicted and ground truth latent codes and use color jitter, contrast and exposure augmentations during training.
-Please see more details on the supplementary.
+\mypar{Sibling Encoder ($\mathbf{E}$)} For each film type described in Section~\ref{sec:reconstruction-losses-for-antique-images}, we train a sibling ResNet18 encoder $E$~\cite{he2016deep} using $16,128$ StyleGAN2-generated samples that are converted to grayscale accordingly.
+We use an L1 loss between the predicted and ground truth latent codes.
+We apply color jitter, contrast and exposure augmentations during training.
+More details are in the supplement.